ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 #### Upgrade F51.example.com

-1. Force `F51` to offline state
+1. Force `F51` to offline state;
     a) On the Main menu, click Device Management > Devices
     b) Click the name of `F51`
-  c) The device properties screen opens
-  d) Click Force Offline
+    c) Click Force Offline
-  e) `F51` changes to offline state<br /><br />
+    d) `F51` changes to offline state<br /><br />
-Once `F51` changes to offline state, ensure that traffic passes normally for all active traffic groups on the other devices.
+Once `F51` changes to offline state, ensure that traffic passes normally for all active traffic groups on the other devices

 2. Restart mcpd and then reboot.
-This will force F5 to recompile the configuration and load it into memory
+This will force F5 to recompile the configuration and load it into memory;
 ```
 # touch /service/mcpd/forceload
 # reboot